suchjs/vp-suchjs/docs/en/api.md

   });
   ```

-- The third form: Create a new type by providing complete configuration parameters, which is close to the definition of Suchjs built-in basic types.
+- The third: Create a new type by providing complete configuration parameters, which is close to the definition how the library define built-in basic types.

   `Such.define(newType: string, config: TMFactoryOptions)`

   The definition of `TMFactoryOptions` is as follows:

-  - `param` is optional, corresponding to the `properties` data attribute in the first form, which is equivalent to providing the default data attribute configuration.
+  - `param` optional, corresponding to the `attributes` data attribute in the first form, which is equivalent to providing the default `data attribute`s.

-  - `init(utils: typeof Such.utils)` is optional.
-The method to be executed during initialization is mainly for parameter parsing and parameter data formatting.
-In order to ensure the direction of this, please do not use arrow functions.
-The parameter `utils` Point to Such.utils.
+  - `init(utils: typeof Such.utils)` optional, the method to be executed during initialization, is mainly for `data attribute` parsing and formatting.
+In order to ensure the scope of `this`, please do not use arrow functions.
+The parameter `utils` are injected by `Such.utils`.

-  - `genreate(options?: TSuchInject, such?: Such)` Mandatory, the method to be finally executed to generate simulated data.
+  - `genreate(options?: TSuchInject, such?: Such)` required, the method to be finally executed to generate mocking data.
 This method accepts an options parameter and Such class injection.
 The definition of options `TSuchInject` contains the following parameters:

-    - The entire simulation data that has been generated when `datas` runs to the current simulation field, the data is gradually generated in a depth-first manner.
+    - `datas` The entire mocking data that has been generated when the `mocker` runs to the current field, the data is gradually generated in a depth-first manner.

-    - The mocker object instance used by the current data of `mocker`, on which there is a parent mocker object of parent and a root mocker object of root, which are organized in a tree-like form.
+    - `mocker` The mocker object instance used by the current field, which has a `parent` mocker object and a `root` mocker object, organized in a tree-like structure.
 At the same time, there is a `storeData` field on the object, which can be used to store some data that needs to be saved on the `mocker` object.
-For example, the `:id` type will save the id value generated last time, so that the data value can be maintained during the next generation.
-Update.
+For example, the `:id` type will save the id value generated last time, so that the data value can be maintained during the next generation, keep the data in updated.

-    - `dpath` The current path value of the data field to be generated, similar to the form of `xpath`.
+    - `dpath` The current path value of the data field to be generated, similar to xml's `xpath`.

-  - `reGenerate` is optional, this parameter will be ignored in this form, and the definition of the fourth form can be used to override the `generate` method of the original type.
+  - `reGenerate` optional, this parameter will be ignored in this form, and the definition of next, the fourth form, can be used to override the `generate` method of the original type.

-  - `configOptions` is optional, corresponding to the configuration properties of `#[]`, which can be used to set the default value and data type of certain parameters, similar to the case when `vue` declares the accepted property parameters.
+  - `configOptions` optional, corresponding to the configuration `data attribute` of `#[]`, which can be used to set the default value and data type of certain parameters, similar to the `vue` how to declares the accepted property parameters in the child components.

     ```javascript
     Such.define("datetime", {